Azure-Samples/azure-video-indexer-samples/VideoIndexerEnabledByArc/aks/readme.md

 > **_Note_:** It might take few minutes for all the pods to become available and running .

 # How To Acccess the extension :
+**_Note_:** Please make sure your end of line sequence is LF and not CRLF for the script to work right away.
 ```bash
 subscription="<your azure subscription>"
 rg="<your vi account rg>"